Officers shoot man while trying to arrest him in Chicago

 The shooting follows a drive-by shooting Wednesday of two federal Bureau of Alcohol, Tobacco, Firearms and Explosives agents and a Chicago task force officer.
 Eugene McClaurin, 28, of Chicago, was charged Thursday in the shooting of one of the agents.

-Authorities said he claimed to have mistake the officers for rival gang members.
+Authorities said he claimed to have mistaken the officers for rival gang members.

 The agents and officer were treated at hospitals and later released.